Product Data Sheet

 Appearance … AIR-SHIELD LMP (grey) will dry grey in colour.
 AIR-SHIELD LMP (black) appears dark grey in the container, but the dried film will be black.

 Sprayer … AIR-SHIELD LMP should be stored and maintained at a temperature of 15.6° C or higher throughout the entire spray application.
-The product will become thick and difficult to spray at temperatures below 15.6° C. Note: Use of Graco HydraMax 350 or Graco GH833 is recommended for optimum performance.
+Note: Use of Graco HydraMax 350 or Graco GH833 is recommended for optimum performance.
 A Graco heavy duty texture gun with either a 0.051″ (Graco GHD 551), 0.035″ (Graco GHD 535), or 0.037″ (Graco GHD 537) spray tip is recommended.
 If cratering occurs, the GHD 535 or 537 is recommended for a smoother finish.

 Spray AIR-SHIELD LMP on a vertical surface, in multiple coats if necessary, to achieve a final film thickness of 60 mils wet (30 mils dry).
 NOTE: While the proper film thickness may be achieved with a single coat, multiple coats may be necessary if the material slumps due to temperature and/or substrate conditions.
 Allow each previous coat to dry (approximately one hour) prior to applying the next coat.